cfw-guide/dsi.cfw.guide/_pages/zh_CN/dsiware-backups.md

 ---
 title: DSiware备份
 redirect_from:
-  - 更多内容/从3DS转储 DsiWare
+  - more/dumping-dsiware-from-3ds
-  - 更多内容/转储DSiware
+  - more/dumping-dsiware
-  - DSiware
+  - dsiware
-  - 更多内容/安装DSiware
+  - more/installing-dsiware
-  - 安装DSiware
+  - installing-dsiware
 ---

 {% include toc title="DSiWare Backups" %}